veritrans/SNAP-Woocommerce/readme.txt

 This plugin will allow secure online payment on your WooCommerce store, without your customer ever need to leave your WooCommerce store!

-Midtrans-WooCommerce is official plugin from [Midtrans](https://midtrans.com), Indonesian Payment Gateway.
-Brings safety and highly dedicated to customer experience (UX) to WooCommerce.Support various online payment channel.
+Midtrans-WooCommerce is official plugin from [Midtrans](https://midtrans.com).
+Midtrans is an online payment gateway.
+We strive to make payments simple & secure for both the merchant and customers.
+Support various online payment channel.
 Support WooCommerce v3 & v2.

 Please follow [this step by step guide](https://docs.midtrans.com/en/snap/with-plugins?id=wordpress-woocommerce) for complete configuration.
+If you have any feedback or request, please [do let us know here](https://docs.midtrans.com/en/snap/with-plugins?id=feedback-and-request).

 Payment Method Feature:

 * Credit card fullpayment and other payment methods.
-* Bank transfer, internet banking for various banks
+* E-wallet, Bank transfer, internet banking for various banks
 * Credit card Online & offline installment payment.
 * Credit card BIN, bank transfer, and other channel promo payment.
 * Credit card MIGS acquiring channel.
 * Custom expiry.
 * Two-click & One-click feature.
-* Midtrans Snap all payment method fullpayment.
+* Midtrans Snap all supported payment method.
+* Optional: Separated specific payment buttons with its own icons.

 == Installation ==